-This text explores verb time, tense, and aspect through comparison of Arabic and English sentence patterns.
+This text explores verb time, tense, aspect, and mood through comparison of Arabic and English sentence patterns.
 It includes examples of the Arabic patterns from classical and popular sources so that Arabic students can learn by explanation and example how to formulate cohesive and grammatically correct sentence structure.